hapax/hapax.github.io/assets/chuzenji.md

 Little Forest Inn appears to have rooms.
 A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with quiet indulgence.
-He has nowhere to be and all the time in the world; he yawns, switches stations; I can play at browsing snacks for as long as I like.
+He has nowhere to be and all the time in the world.
+He yawns, switches stations; I can play at browsing snacks for as long as I like.
 Incidentally, this is what forever feels like: a balding clerk listening to baseball scores, while a gaijin picks up one brand of novelty